shekharsikku/flask-react/readme.md

 http://localhost:8070
 ```

-_For WSGI Server - if server mode is deployment_
+_For WSGI Server - if server mode is production_

 ```bash
 http://localhost:8080